UoB-COMSM0166/2026-group-2/README.md

 ## (1) Gravity-based gameplay challenge

 Our game introduces an innovative gravity-based gameplay mechanic, extending the traditional single-gravity system into multiple physics modes, including standard gravity and a buoyancy-like reverse gravity.

 Instead of keeping the character's movement fixed throughout the game, we designed a level configuration system in which each mode is defined by different physical parameters, such as gravity and lift.
 This allows the game to create clearly different interactive experiences across modes.
 In particular, the reverse gravity mode applies negative gravity values and an opposite lift direction, creating a buoyancy effect that changes the way players control the character.
 From a technical perspective, this feature is implemented through parameterised level design and dynamic updates to the gravity direction at runtime.

+To support the development and refinement of these mechanics, we implemented a debug mode that can be toggled on and off during runtime.
+This mode provides tools to improve testing efficiency and gameplay balancing, including hit box visualisation for verifying collision detection, a slowdown function for analysing movement and timing, and real-time parameter monitoring of key variables such as gravity, velocity, and collision states.
+It also includes a pause function, allowing the game state to be frozen for closer inspection.
+Together, these features improved debugging accuracy and ensured the gravity system behaved consistently across different modes.

 <p align="center">
   <strong>Figure 7</strong><br>